mxochicale/decimus/README.md

 5. TO DO List
 =============

-* When the project is compiled with make, a directory is create in the main root of the source code, it is therefore suggested to modify.
+* DONE When the project is compiled with make, a directory is create in the main root of the source code, it is therefore suggested to modify.
   (the Makefile project to create a build directory in src path.)

 * PARTIALLY DONE: Check the methods at decimus class that save the values for YAW_PITCH_ROLL, ACC_MAG_GYR_RAW, and ACC_MAG_GYR_CALIBRATED
 * Check the R file comments and add another file for the euler angles